FreeFlyingSheep/stock-analysis/configs/rules/README.md

 All rules are expressed in **YAML** and act as a **domain-specific language (DSL)** describing:

-- What data fields are required
+- What metrics to compute
-- How metrics are derived from raw data
+- How to score metrics
+- How to apply filters
-- How scores are calculated from metrics
+- How dimensions combine into overall scores

 The engine is designed to **execute rules, not hard-code logic**.